This is a scary post to write.

 That’s been my life for the past five years.
 I’ve been in a constant state of over-stimulation.

 It’s hard enough to regularly publish blog posts about places you’re not currently in, but what about if you want to further your business even more?
-I’m currently in the process of putting together two travel-related books and a course on how to score a publishing deal.
 I have a list of so. many. things.
 I want to do to improve this site, but I can’t even start on any of them when I’m constantly moving.

 Now that I’m not travelling full-time: I have the time and energy to write about my travels without also having to deal with stimulation overload.
 I can work on side projects without having to skip out on seeing a major tourist attraction in a city.
 I can prepare for upcoming trips by writing posts in advance and scheduling them for my time away.
 Work is so much less stressful when I’m staying in one place.

 As an added bonus, since stopping, I’ve managed to publish posts more frequently than when I was permanently on the road and tripled my income!

 Travel Made Me So Unhealthy

 I put on 20lbs/10kgs while I was travelling, and that’s a lot for someone who’s only 5’1”.